This post outlines everything you need to know before installing an outdoor shower.

-If you’ve admired the look of an outdoor shower, I thought I’d share what plumbing considerations you need to know before installing an outdoor shower to your alfresco area.
+If you’ve admired the look of an outdoor shower, there are plumbing considerations you need to know before installing one to your outdoor area.

-Outdoor showers have long been seen as a luxurious feature of a garden or a relaxing fixture for an outdoor area.
-It’s popularity has become accepted for practical reasons.
-It’s a great way to rinse off chlorine from the pool or sand when coming off the beach.
-It can also serve as a good way to cool down after gardening work.
+An outdoor shower can also offer refreshment as a way to cool down after gardening work.
 Mowing, trimming and hedging can bring unwanted clippings into the home.
-Having a quick rinse under an outdoor shower can prevent garden matter making it’s way into your home.
+Having a quick rinse under an outdoor shower can prevent garden debris making it’s way into your home.

 Plumbing Considerations for Installing an Outdoor Shower

 In QLD (and do check with your local council or shire on what the plumbing requirements are), if your outdoor shower has tempered water (ie hot and cold water), then it must have a roof and there needs to be a grated drain that connects to the sewer for drainage.

 The shower needs to be installed in such a way to ensure no surface or ground water can discharge into a stormwater grate.

 If you choose to have only cold water to your outdoor shower (which most tend to do), it won’t require a roof and the water can drain to stormwater.